 I am creating a new garden on the cheap.
 I have big plans for raised beds and I’m looking for re-purposed materials to build them.
 I was able to scoop up a bundle of pallets from the local mini-storage for free.
 Cheap is good, but not at the expense of my family’s health.
 Therefore, I had to do research on pallet safety.

-I’ve heard that pallets can be treated with methyl bromide, which is listed as an endocrine disrupting chemical on the EU list.
-According to the California Proposition 65 List, methyl bromide has effects on reproduction and development.
+I’ve heard that pallets can be treated with methyl bromide, which is listed as an endocrine-disrupting chemical on the EU list.
+According to the California Proposition 65 List, methyl bromide also has far-reaching effects on biological reproduction and development.

-Since soil can pick up chemicals leaching from the reclaimed wood, I need to be sure that my “free” pallets are not going to cause us long-term harm, as no garden is worth health complications.
+Since soil can pick up chemicals leaching from reclaimed wood, I need to be sure that my “free” pallets are not going to cause us long-term harm, as no garden is worth health complications.

 Pallet Safety Comes First

-The symptoms of inhalation of methyl bromide are abdominal pain, convulsions, dizziness, headache, labored breathing, vomiting, weakness, hallucinations, loss of speech, and incoordination.
+The symptoms of inhaling methyl bromide are abdominal pain, convulsions, dizziness, headache, labored breathing, vomiting, weakness, hallucinations, loss of speech, and incoordination.
 Kidney damage is also likely if severe amounts of methyl bromide have been inhaled.
 When exposed to skin, it can cause tingling and itching.
 It can also be absorbed through the skin: symptoms of absorption are redness, burning sensation, pain, and blisters.

-Redness, pain, blurred vision and temporary loss of vision are the symptoms which occur when methyl bromide comes in the contact with eyes.
-The EPA lists methyl bromide as “highly acute toxic”.
+Redness, pain, blurred vision, and temporary loss of vision are the symptoms that occur when methyl bromide comes in the contact with eyes.
+The EPA lists methyl bromide as a “highly acute toxic.”

-Fortunately, methyl bromide has not been used to fumigate pallets since 2005, but there are still old pallets in circulation and you need to be on the lookout for them.
+Fortunately, methyl bromide has not been used to fumigate pallets since 2005, but there are still old pallets in circulation, which means that you need to be on the lookout for them.
 If you find an MB pallet, please do not use it for your craft project, in the garden, or as firewood.
-Instead, find a waste-removal company who can dispose of it properly.
+Instead, find a waste removal company that can dispose of it properly.

 Here’s How to Make Sure That Your Pallet Is Safe to Use

-Every pallet has a label stamped on in somewhere.
-If your pallet does not have this label it means that it was produced locally or at the very least in your country and is designed for domestic use.
-However, it is better to be safe than sorry and not use pallets without a stamp – you are putting yourself at risk.
+Every pallet has a label stamped on it somewhere.
+If your pallet does not have this label, then it means that it was produced locally or at the very least in your country and is thus designed for domestic use.
+However, it is better to be safe than sorry, so using pallets without a stamp is not recommended, as you are putting yourself at risk.

 The label should have several codes on it that list:

-ONLY pallets marked HT – for heat treatment are safe to use.
+ONLY pallets marked HT (heat treatment) are safe to use.
 DB means that the wood was debarked.
 It has no bearing on the safety of the pallet.
-MB means that the hazardous Methyl Bromide was used to treat the wood – so, steer clear of such pallets if you want to use them for your edible garden crops, as they will toxify them with chemicals, which can lead to devastating health complications.
+MB means that hazardous methyl bromide was used to treat the wood, so steer clear of such pallets if you want to use them for your edible garden crops, as they will toxify them with chemicals, which can lead to devastating health complications.

-Also, don’t use MB-marked pallets for heating indoors, as methyl bromide releases toxic fumes that can be hazardous to human and animal health in the long run.
-One study found that inhalation of these fumes can scar the human lungs even after short-term use.
+Don’t use MB-marked pallets for indoor heating, such as by burning, as methyl bromide releases toxic fumes that can be hazardous to both human and animal health in the long run.
+One study found that the inhalation of such fumes can scar the human lungs even after short-term exposure.

-The KD stamp on a wood pallet means that the pallet was Kiln Dried, namely dried in a special oven known as kiln to bring down moisture levels in order to prevent rot and fungal growth among other issued that might appear.
-KD doesn’t mean the wood is hazardous for human health and pallets that have been stamped as such can be used in safety.
+The KD stamp on a wooden pallet means that it was “kiln-dried.”
+This process refers to drying the pallet in a special oven called a kiln with the intent of bringing down its moisture levels so that rot and fungal growth can be prevented, among other issues that might appear.
+KD doesn’t mean that the wood is hazardous for human health and pallets that have been stamped as such can be used in safety.

-From 1001Pallets.com – “wooden pallets manufactured in Canada or the US undergo a pest control treatment called heat treating (HT) which involves heating the pallet to minimum core temperature of 56°C (132°F) for softwoods and 60°C (140°F) for hardwoods for a minimum of 30 minutes in a kiln.
+From 1001Pallets.com – “Wooden pallets manufactured in Canada or the United States undergo a pest control treatment called heat treating (HT) which involves heating the pallet to (a) minimum core temperature of 56°C (132°F) for softwoods and 60°C (140°F) for hardwoods for a minimum of 30 minutes in a kiln.
 HT pallets are not harmful to your health and can be used in safety.“

 Now you know how to keep your family safe when you find free pallets.
 The ones that are marked with HT are generally safe, so if you have any in your possession, then go make those planter boxes and get gardening!
 Remember: always keep pallet safety in mind!